adopy/adopy/README.md

 }
 ```

-To make constraints on design variables, you should pass a joint matrix
+To place constraints on design variables, pass a joint matrix
-of which each column corresponds to a grid point of a design variable.
+in which each column corresponds to a grid point of a design variable.
 Then, the key on the grid object should be a list of design variables
 with the same order as in the columns of the joint matrix.